Constructionism (learning theory)

-Constructionist learning is the creation by learners of mental models to understand the world around them.
-Constructionism advocates student-centered, discovery learning where students use what they already know, to acquire more knowledge.
+Constructionist learning is a theory of learning centred on mental models.
+Constructionism advocates student-centered, discovery learning where students use what they already know to acquire more knowledge.
 Students learn through participation in project-based learning where they make connections between different ideas and areas of knowledge facilitated by the teacher through coaching rather than using lectures or step-by-step guidance.
 Further, constructionism holds that learning can happen most effectively when people are active in making tangible objects in the real world.
 In this sense, constructionism is connected with experiential learning and builds on Jean Piaget's epistemological theory of constructivism.

 Seymour Papert defined constructionism in a proposal to the National Science Foundation titled Constructionism: A New Opportunity for Elementary Science Education as follows:

 Some scholars have tried to describe constructionism as a "learning-by-making" formula but, as Seymour Papert and Idit Harel say at the start of Situating Constructionism, it should be considered "much richer and more multifaceted, and very much deeper in its implications than could be conveyed by any such formula."

 Papert's ideas became well known through the publication of his seminal book Mindstorms: Children, Computers, and Powerful Ideas (Basic Books, 1980).
 Papert described children creating programs in the Logo educational programming language.
 He likened their learning to living in a "mathland" where learning mathematical ideas is as natural as learning French while living in France.